BrianDavisMath/FDA-COVID19/notebooks/README.md

 1. centroid-sampling - sample data from the full set to get a balanced representation of drugs, proteins and activation class

-1. your choice of notebook for modeling, e.g. _greg-dimension-reduction-xgboost.ipynb_ to find a smaller set of candidate features for subsequent modeling
+1. your choice of notebook for modeling, e.g. _greg-dimension-reduction-xgboost.ipynb_ or _greg-dimension-reduction-genetic.ipynb_ to find a smaller set of candidate features for subsequent modeling